uzwall/Pharmacy-Mangement/README.md

 # Pharmacy-Mangement
-This is my first project of Pharmacy System Inventory Features
+ project of Pharmacy System Inventory and sales analytics chart Features

 # language used are:
 	Angular